 4. Pop-Up Shop Permit Requirements

 There are legal requirements you have to observe before starting a pop-up store.
 A business license is one document required to run a pop-up shop.
 If you are selling general wares like clothes, smart devices, and art, you can seek a general business license.
-If you are selling food or alcohol, you need a special license.
+If you are selling food or alcohol, you need a special permit.
 Check your local laws for licensing requirements.

 5. Hiring the Right Staff

-SEE ALSO: Starting a Small Business 101
+SEE ALSO: How to Start a Small Business 101

 6. Renting Pop-Up Shop Furniture